-VET Student Loans is a loan program that helps eligible students enrolled in higher level vocational education and training courses, at approved course providers, pay their tuition fees.
+VET Student Loans is a loan program that helps eligible students enrolled in certain higher level vocational education and training courses, at approved course providers, pay their tuition fees (up to capped amounts).
 VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme.
+For more information, visit Department of Education and Training or StudyAssist.

 Various financial assistance programs are available for individuals looking for employment or undertaking approved education and training initiatives: